 The front hand guard is not designed solely to activate the chain brake.
 Another important feature is that it reduces the risk of the chain hitting your left hand if you lose grip of the front handle.

-The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.
+The chain brake must be engaged when the chain saw is started.